PowerDuo/PowerDuo/README.md

 <p align="center">I'm glad you are here.<br><b>This is going to be another amazing day in your life.</b></p>

 Currently we are working on two open source projects, including our website itself.
-This is going to be an opensource library of codes, where you can find any piece of code for FREE.
+It is going to be an open library of codes, where you can find almost all types of code.
+It is and will always be FREE.